Student demands

 Our response:

 We acknowledge that there is still much work to do to ensure racial equity is standard across the University.
 Numerous initiatives are currently underway to facilitate systemic change.
-To date, we have relaunched the Expect Respect Module as compulsory for all students; affirmed our commitment to social justice by signing the Racial Equality Charter; and updated our Campus Security Charter recommitting to ensure everyone’s safety.
+To date, we have relaunched the Expect Respect Module for all students; affirmed our commitment to social justice by signing the Racial Equality Charter; and updated our Campus Security Charter recommitting to ensure everyone’s safety.
 Currently, critical assessments are taking place across University sectors to highlight where there are EDI shortfalls, so that we can work to address them.
+We have also been leading work to ensure a sense of inclusion and belonging in student accommodation via the Living Black at Kent group and appointed a Specialist Wellbeing Advisor (Discrimination and Harassment).

 The University of Kent remains committed to and engaged in combatting of systemic oppressions as well as open to considering additional projects that lends to our goal.